 The menu is pretty simple, with the Hummus Bowl being the most popular option, with a variety of toppings to choose from – Chicken & Guacamole (apparently the one most people go for, and a great choice for first-timers), Beef & Aubergine, Chicken & Falafel Salad, Falafel Salad, and Guacamole & Falafel Salad.

 All of the Hummus Bros.
-Hummus Bowls come with a warm soft fluffy white pitta, or two if you go large, for dipping, scooping or eating alongside, however you eat yours.
+Hummus Bowls come with a warm soft fluffy white pitta, or two if you go large.
+For obvious dipping, scooping or eating alongside, however you eat yours.

 The menu also featured wraps, soup and quinoa salads, along with a selection of sides and extras including Greek Salad, Tabouleh Salad, Falafel Salad, Tzatziki, Sundried Tomatoes, Tortilla Chips, Smoky Aubergine and Sweet Potato Falafels.